LaunchCodeEducation/java-web-dev-curriculum/content/authentication/reading/login-and-registration/_index.md

 </html>
 ```

 The form processing handler is more complicated.
-Let's look at it, and then break it down in detail.
+Add the following code to your `AuthenticationController` class so that we can look at it, and then break it down in detail.

 ```java {linenos = true}
 @PostMapping("/register")